timfreund/pycontrol-shed/docs/configuration.rst

 Environments
 ============

-All of the ``pycontrolshed`` commands accept an environment option as an option (``-e`` or ``--environment=``), and the command will execute against the environment specified as defined in your configuration file.
+All of the ``pycontrol-shed`` commands accept an environment option as an option (``-e`` or ``--environment=``), and the command will execute against the environment specified as defined in your configuration file.
 The command will run in your ``default_environment`` if you do